humdrum-tools/humdrum-documentation/tool/patt/index.md

 >
 Options are specified in the command line.

-By default, the **patt** command is insensitive to the presence or absence of Humdrum comments.
+By default, the <span class="tool">patt</span> command is insensitive to the presence or absence of Humdrum comments.
 Pattern searches may be made sensitive to occurrences of comments by specifying the **-c** option.

-In the default operation, **patt** outputs a Humdrum global comment for each pattern matched in the input.
+In the default operation, <span class="tool">patt</span> outputs a Humdrum global comment for each pattern matched in the input.
 Each comment identifies the line number in the input where the found pattern begins.